What is the difference between AIR³ and a tablet with the same look one can find on internet/Alibaba?

 AIR³ is an Android phone & tablet that has been designed to be a flight instrument.

 We have not developped our own case.
-We use the same “case” as many other tablet manufacturers… so you can find many different variants of this tablet from different manufacturers but the inside is different depending on the market that the manufacturer want to address.
-This case is actually very good, so it was a non sense to develop a new one.
+We use the same “case” as many other tablet manufacturers… so you can find different variants of this tablet from different manufacturers but the inside is different depending on the market that the manufacturer want to address.
+This case is actually very good and strong, so it was a non sense to develop a new one.
 Sometimes people ask us: what are the exact differences with such tablet one can find on internet… well, it is difficult to answer as long as we produce AIR³ based on our specifications and we do not know the exact specifications of the other tablets.

 Custom firmware and additional app